 Keary champi, administrative assistant

 Keary Champi graduated from Stanford University with a B.S. in Cognitive Science and a minor in Dance.
 He was introduced to Cunningham Technique at the University and worked closely with Diane Frank, Robert Moses, and Ronnie Reddick.
 In 2011, Keary was the Marketing and Development intern for the Cunningham Dance Foundation working mainly on the Merce Cunningham Dance Company's final performances at the Park Avenue Armory.
 Upon graduation in 2012, Keary received the Louis Sudler Prize in the Performing and Creative Arts and moved to New York later that year.
-He began working as the Administrative Assistant at the Merce Cunningham Trust shortly after arriving in the city and continues to participate in many of the Cunningham repertory workshops and special projects.
-Keary is currently dancing with Dusan Tynek Dance Theatre and continues to work with H.T.
-Chen & Dancers in a limited capacity now after two seasons (2013 - 2015).
-He has also worked with Katharine Hawthorne, Daniel Roberts, Natalia Duong, Andrew Harper, and Pearrie Hammie.
-He also teaches Hip Hop to the students at Chen Dance Center.
+He began working as the Administrative Assistant at the Merce Cunningham Trust shortly after arriving in the city and continues to participate in many of the Cunningham repertory workshops.
+Keary is currently dancing with Dusan Tynek Dance Theatre, H.T.
+Chen & Dancers, and for various projects with the Trust and other independent choreographers.
+He appeared as a guest artist with Robert Moses' Kin and has also worked with Katharine Hawthorne, Daniel Roberts, and Natalia Duong.
+He also teaches students at Chen Dance Center.

 Nancy Dalva, Scholar in Residence

 Nancy Dalva was appointed the Merce Cunningham Trust Scholar in Residence in 2012.
 A frequent writer and speaker on dance and related subjects, she produced and wrote the webseries Mondays with Merce for the Cunningham Dance Foundation.
 A Critic Fellow of both the Eugene O'Neill Theater Center and the American Dance Festival, she brings the perspective of a dramaturg to a subject without words.